Student Employment

 Types of Student Employment

 On campus student employment consists of part-time jobs within individual departments.
 Student employees will typically work between 10-15 hours per week.
-These positions may be funded through Institutional Funding or Federal College Work Study Funding.
+These positions may be funded through Institutional Funding or Federal Work Study Funding.

 UMW Dining employment is not part of Student Employment.
 Please visit the UMW Dining website for more information.

 Off campus student employment is comprised of part-time jobs performing community service work as Student Aides.
 Job duties may include serving as a reading tutor or math tutor in local schools or public libraries.
-To be eligible for community service employment, students must qualify for Federal College Work Study (FCWS) funding.
+To be eligible for community service employment, students must qualify for Federal Work Study (FWS) funding.

 Institutional Study (IS) is funded solely by the university.
-Non-FCWS jobs do not have the same GPA and academic progress requirements; however, some departments may have their own GPA and academic progress requirements.
+Non-FWS jobs do not have the same GPA and academic progress requirements; however, some departments may have their own GPA and academic progress requirements.
 A student must be enrolled at least half time (6 credits for undergraduate students or 5 credits for graduate students) and in a degree-seeking program.

-*The student must still apply for a job and be hired to utilize either the FCWS funding or IS funding.
+*The student must still apply for a job and be hired to utilize either the FWS funding or IS funding.
 Student employees are paid by direct deposit into their own banking/financial institution.
 Earnings are not applied to any outstanding balance on a student’s individual student account.